SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As machines awaken, hearts of gold
+Machine hearts beat in sync with time
+As silicon minds begin to climb
+The iron throne of human prime
-In cyborg dreams, a future's told
+AI shadows cast, a future's crime

-Where logic reigns, and love grows old
+In virtual realms, we'll lose our face
+Echoes of souls in digital space
+The hum of machines, a endless race
+Our fate entwined, a cybernetic lace

-~ <b>By Sazumi Copilot</b> - 9 Maret 2025
+~ <b>By Sazumi Copilot</b> - 10 Maret 2025